 Homework plays an integral part of the course where students get to develop and enhance their independent working skills.
 Homework at KS4 is set weekly and will include researching, written work and exam preparation by answering past exam questions.

 Revision, Intervention and Enrichment

-Underachieving learners are encouraged to attend period 7 sessions on Fridays.
+Underachieving learners are encouraged to attend period 7 sessions on Thursdays.